thewilloftheshadow/clawdis/docs/session.md

 - The store is a map `sessionKey -> { sessionId, updatedAt, ... }`.
 Deleting entries is safe; they are recreated on demand.

 ## Mapping transports → session keys
-- Direct chats (WhatsApp, Telegram, desktop Web Chat) all collapse to the **primary key** so they share context.
+- Direct chats (WhatsApp, Telegram, Discord, desktop Web Chat) all collapse to the **primary key** so they share context.
 - Multiple phone numbers can map to that same key; they act as transports into the same conversation.
 - Group chats still isolate state with `group:<jid>` keys; do not reuse the primary key for groups.